-The new Cultural Visitors Centre 2019-2020 construction will provide programs and services to preserve significant part of History for exhibit space of Visitors Centre various programs, employment, Cultural tourism products to develop business, showcase traditions or cultural exhibit gallery, or Publications through research sources of back-in-time chronicles.
-This include Tourism and Economic Development programs and services, resource networks, market partnership, business and education, the heritage buildings history, or arts and crafts intern studio program.
+The new Cultural Visitor’s Centre development will provide programs, and services to preserve significant part of History for exhibit space of Visitors Centre, display traditions, or cultural exhibit gallery, employments, Cultural tourism products to develop business, or Publications through research sources of back-in-time chronicles.

 This includes Tourism and Economic Development, resource network, market partnership, business and education, the heritage buildings history, and archaeological sites, or arts and crafts intern studio.
 The workshops to provide arts and crafts, carving, seamstresses, embroidery, sewing seminar, pre-employment training, archival collections, woodworking/ intern carpentry training, metal/ ornament arts studio, cultural program, or traditional bannock baking.

 The introduction of exhibit display, oral history, piece of tune Inuit traditional drum, throat singing, or accordion introduce by early Whalers, Parks resources, or Ukkusiksalik National Park, Churchill Eskimo Museum, or Atlas place names, preservation of History, or Heritage sites to assist, and associate Tourism to sustain Economic Development.